-- d.
+d.
 The impacts identified by Gil Bortelson, the Appellants' water chemist, are not cumulative because they are independent of the MPD development.
 The only impacts Mr. Bortelson identified are to wells and septic systems outside of the MPD site.
-These impacts can be effectively evaluated when a specific proposal for school construction is submitted for permit review. - 4.
-The general discussion of impacts of mitigation measures required by WAC 197-11-660(2) is also qualified by the limitation that this discussion does not need to include impacts that are remote and speculative.
-WAC 197-11-060(4)(a); WAC 197-11-782. - The impacts of school construction are too remote and speculative to warrant detailed environmental review in the MPD EIS. testimony is conflicting with respect to whether the location of the schools outside of the UGA has actually been conclusively determined and when school construction will occur.
+These impacts can be effectively evaluated when a specific proposal for school construction is submitted for permit review.

+4. The general discussion of impacts of mitigation measures required by WAC 197-11-660(2) is also qualified by the limitation that this discussion does not need to include impacts that are remote and speculative.
+WAC 197-11-060(4)(a); WAC 197-11-782.

+The impacts of school construction are too remote and a. speculative to warrant detailed environmental review in the MPD EIS. testimony is conflicting with respect to whether the location of the schools outside of the UGA has actually been conclusively determined and when school construction will occur.
 The Comprehensive School Mitigation Agreement is still in draft form, and in fact provides for measures to locate the schools within the development site if King County denies the necessary conditional use permits.
 Tr. at 527, 890.
 Furthermore, it is unknown whether the population growth will warrant the school construction at issue, when final plat approval will be granted for multiple stages of development for Lawson Hills and the Villages, and whether the necessary funding will be secured.
-See "Summary of the Comprehensive School Mitigation Agreement," contained in Appendix K of both the Lawson Hills and the Villages TV FEIS.
+See "Summary of the Comprehensive School Mitigation Agreement," contained in Appendix K of the FEIS.
 As Mr. Nelson testified, these schools will not be owned and operated by Yarrow Bay.
 Tr. at 889.
-Thus, despite the fact that Mr. Nelson testified the school sites were "firmed up" by April and late August/early September of 2009, there are many conditions that have yet to occur before the schools will be built, which may take years. - b.
+Thus, despite the fact that Mr. Nelson testified the school sites were "firmed up" by April and late August/early September of 2009, there are many conditions that have yet to occur before the schools will be built, which may take years.

+b.
 The impacts identified by Mr. Bortleson were also speculative.
-Though Mr. Bortleson identified a "high risk" that surrounding wells would dry out as a result of the twin site school construction, he was unable to even identify the level of water necessary to sustain the wells and had not examined a site plan prior to giving his testimony.
+Though Mr. Bortleson identified a "high risk" that surrounding wells would dry out as a result of the twin-site school construction, he was unable to identify the level of water necessary to sustain the wells and had assumed 100% impervious surface without any knowledge on the general design of schools.
 Tr. at 148, 154.